microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 !["Update Connector"](./assets/lab03_02_updateconnector.png)

-## Task 5: Create an operation with parameter
+## 🎯 Create an operation with parameter

 Let's get into the more interesting stuff, let's make more dynamic operations.
 You saw that the GET/Events action only returned one event because the environment has this global filter, so let's check out the connected records.
 For this we will add **Tracks** and **Sessions** with the goal of getting only session of a certain track.